Understanding Restricted Stock Unit Taxes

 What is Vesting Stock and a Vesting Schedule?

-The restriction for the RSUs lies in the fact that they have a vesting schedule.
-RSUs vest (their restrictions are removed) and are converted to shares at set intervals over time, or when company (or personal) goals are met.
+The “Restriction” in RSUs refers to the fact that they have a vesting schedule.
+When RSUs vest, their restrictions are removed and are converted to shares at set intervals over time, or when company (or personal) goals are met.

 In practical terms, these vesting schedules require that the company or the employee meets stipulated goals before the employee gains the right to own the shares they’ve earned.
 These shares are only owned by the employee once they become fully vested.

-For more on the various types of vesting schedules, read this article – How to Manage Your Restricted Stock Units (RSUs)
+For a deeper dive on the various types of vesting schedules, read this article.
+[Link to How to Manage Your Restricted Stock Units (RSUs)]

 Unlike the tax liability of incentive stock options (ISOs) – which is triggered when the options are exercised – your RSU tax liability is triggered once your RSUs vest.
 When your RSUs vest, their ownership is transferred to you, and you immediately have a tax liability on the value of your stock.
 Once your RSUs convert to shares, you own the shares and may sell or transfer them immediately.